The Adventures of Brer Rabbit: How Brer Rabbit and Brer Bear Trick Brer Fox

-Brer Rabbit’s Laughing Place
+Brer Rabbit's Laughing Place

-Tied up to a pole to be roasted by Brer Fox, Brer Rabbit manages to convince him that creatures who eat “sad rabbits” don’t fare very well and tells Brer Fox that he can be happy if he goes to his “laughing place”.
+Tied up to a pole to be roasted by Brer Fox, Brer Rabbit manages to convince him that creatures who eat "sad rabbits" don't fare very well and tells Brer Fox that he can be happy if he goes to his "laughing place".
 Brer Rabbit leads Brer Fox way across the forest to an old tree where he tricks Brer Fox into causing a bee-hive to fall on his head, prompting the Fox to run away, leaving Brer Rabbit tied up on the pole.

 Brer Wolf Gets in Trouble

-Brer Wolf finds Brer Rabbit tied to the pole but before he eats him, Brer Rabbit fools Brer Wolf into going into a log by saying that there’s buried treasure within it.
+Brer Wolf finds Brer Rabbit tied to the pole but before he eats him, Brer Rabbit fools Brer Wolf into going into a log by saying that there's buried treasure within it.
 Brer Rabbit pushes the log off a cliff it was hanging over and into a pond where he meets Brer Fox and they soon find out that Brer Rabbit tricked them both again.

 Brer Rabbit and The Briar Patch

 Brer Fox and Brer Wolf resolve to get revenge on the rabbit by making a baby out of tar.
 When Brer Rabbit happens upon it he gets trapped in it, and Brer Fox and Brer Wolf appear to ponder on how to get rid of Brer Rabbit.
 The rabbit sees a briar patch and gets an idea to use reverse psychology to make them throw him in there.
 They do so, and Brer Rabbit gets free and tricks them into jumping into the patch themselves.

 Back in the present, Brer Fox happens upon Brer Turtle and Janey and asks where Brer Rabbit went.
 Brer Turtle points him in the wrong direction.
-After Brer Fox leaves, Brer Rabbit arrives and Janey asks how he is able to trick the other animals, to which Brer Rabbit responds “just give them what they think they want”.
-Janet’s mother than calls her for dinner and she says goodbye to the animals.
+After Brer Fox leaves, Brer Rabbit arrives and Janey asks how he is able to trick the other animals, to which Brer Rabbit responds "just give them what they think they want".
+Janey's mother then calls her for dinner and she says goodbye to the animals.

 How Janey Tricks Lester

-In the final vignette, Janey takes what Brer Rabbit said to heart and dupes Lester into wanting their mom’s dinner, which is tuna casserole, much to his dismay.
+In the final vignette, Janey takes what Brer Rabbit said to heart and dupes Lester into wanting their mom's dinner, which is tuna casserole, much to his dismay.
 Brer Rabbit and Turtle see this and are impressed before they have a race to go back to the woods.
 Brer Rabbit is then caught in another trap.

-The movies ends by showing Sister Moon in outer space watching over the rabbit with a smile before winking at the audience.
+The film ends by showing Sister Moon in outer space watching over the rabbit with a smile before winking at the audience.